rfc-editor/errata-report-process/draft-rpc-errata-process.md

 Notifications are determined by stream and type of erratum report and are sent by rfc-editor@rfc-editor.org to the following SSPs.

+Note that while SSP email addresses are maintained by the database, author email addresses, especially for older RFCs, are often out of date.
+In these cases, the
+SSP has the option of seeking current author contact information or relying on other individuals with knowledge of the subject matter to help determine the validity of the erratum report.

 ### Technical Erratum Reports